benvaljean/benvaljean.github.io/_posts/2007-05-30-Registry_(Windows).markdown

     -   Network: Network connection information.
     -   RemoteAccess: Current log-on location information, if using Dial-Up Networking.
-    -   Software: Software configuration settings for the currently logged-on user.
     -   Policies
         -   Microsoft\\\\Internet Explorer\\\\Control Panel: This key
             contains details on whether settings can be changed by the